Home

 Q: How do I find competitors' PPC keywords?

-A: SpyFu provides paid keyword lists, ad spend estimates, and ad copy history spanning 15+ years.
-Semrush Advertising Research and Ahrefs Paid Keywords also surface active terms and landing pages.
+A: Use SpyFu first for paid keyword lists, spend estimates, and historical ad copy.
+Semrush Advertising Research and Ahrefs Paid Keywords can then help confirm active terms and landing pages.

 Q: Any free ways to get competitors' keywords?

-A: Google Ads Keyword Planner offers zero-cost discovery.
-Navigate to "Discover new keywords" and enter a competitor domain.
-Ubersuggest provides limited free daily searches.
+A: Yes.
+Google Ads Keyword Planner offers free discovery if you enter a competitor domain under "Discover new keywords," and Ubersuggest provides a limited number of daily searches.

 Factors Blog